Even experienced advisors can overlook details when carrying out estate planning directives on behalf of their clients.

 This, according to The Money Guy Show website, creates a hot mess for everyone involved.

-An average executor will spend 570 hours to settle such a messy estate, they say.
+The website noted this statistic from online software company EstateExec: an average executor will spend 570 hours to settle such a messy estate.

 Choose who will inherit carefully